shrBadihi/ARDiff_Equiv_Checking/README.md

 The current implementation of ARDiff does not support Strings and Arrays.

 ## Installing
 Java Runtime Environment version 8 is required.
-If using JDK 8, you need to copy tools.jar from jdk_1.8../lib to jdk_1.8../jre/lib if absent.
+If using JDK 8, you might need to copy tools.jar from jdk_1.8../lib to jdk_1.8../jre/lib if absent.

 Clone the repository:
 ````yaml